planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 In this section you will install the OpenGeo Suite on your system.
 This will provide everything necessary to get started with GeoServer (and more!).

-GeoServer, being a Java servlet, typically requires a Java Runtime Environment (JRE) as well as a servlet container in order to function.
-Both a JRE and a servlet container are included with the OpenGeo Suite installation packages, so separate installations of these components are not needed here.
+GeoServer, being a Java application, typically requires a Java Runtime Environment (JRE) as well as an application server in order to function.
+Both of these are included with OpenGeo Suite, so separate installation is not needed here.

-There are many cases where you might want to install the components separately; we'll discuss those a little later on.

 --------------------------------------------------